ethereum-optimism/optimism/README.md

 Branches marked `release/X.X.X` are **release candidate branches**.
 Changes that are not backwards compatible and all changes to contracts within `packages/contracts-bedrock/src` MUST be directed towards a release candidate branch.
-Release candidates are merged into `main` and then into `master` once they've been fully deployed.
+Release candidates are merged into `main` and then into `main` once they've been fully deployed.
 We may sometimes have more than one active `release/X.X.X` branch if we're in the middle of a deployment.
 See table in the **Active Branches** section above to find the right branch to target.